Obsidian alternatives

 Best for: outliner-first note-taking with local files

 Logseq is an open-source outliner that stores notes locally as plain text files.
-It has bidirectional links, graph view, and a different block-based structure than Obsidian.
-Sync and version history still require git or manual setup.
+It has bidirectional links, graph view, and a block-based structure different from Obsidian.
+Sync and version history still require Git or manual setup.

 Solves